 makes 8 servings

-- 1 cup uncooked pearl or Israeli couscous (about 1/3 pound)
+1 cup uncooked pearl or Israeli couscous (or orzo)

-- Drain and rinse with cold water to stop the cooking process; place in a large mixing bowl and drizzle with olive oil and mix well to prevent pasta from sticking together.
+Transfer drained kale and couscous to a large mixing bowl drizzle with olive oil and mix well to prevent pasta from sticking together.

 Creamy Greek Dressing